 Another tip before you start building your cage would be to make sure that you have enough room to install it.
 Measuring properly is crucial for a successful build.

-These are the tools that you’ll need to build a roll cage:
+Tools you’ll need to build a roll cage:

 • 1 3/4-inch DOM mild steel tubing